The Battle of Admin Box

 The Turning Point in the Burma Campaign

-The 5th & 7th Indian Divisions, whose destruction had been proclaimed by Japanese propaganda, were soon available to be air-lifted to the central front to play major roles in the battles of Kohima & Imphal.
+The 5th & 7th Indian Divisions, whose destruction had been proclaimed by Japanese propaganda, were soon available to be air-lifted to the central front to play major roles in the Battles of Kohima & Imphal.
 Such was the loss of face for the Japanese, that four generals applied immediately to the Emperor for permission to commit hari-kiri; he refused on the grounds that grave command problems would result, but granted permission for these suicides once Japan had won the war.

 For the first time since Pearl Harbour a Japanese land offensive had failed.
 From this moment until their surrender, the Japanese were never to win another major victory.